wjzhengsh/blockchain/howto/pricing.md

 ## Enterprise Plan pricing
 {: #ibp-pricing-enterprise-plan}

 {{site.data.keyword.blockchainfull_notm}} Platform doesn't provide default configuration for an Enterprise Plan network.
 You can choose the configuration that you would like to start with.
 When you are ready to use Enterprise Plan, you should have a good understanding of what your network configuration should be.
-As a high availability best practice, we strongly recommend a minimum of two peers per organization to ensure your organization does not experience a network outage.
+As a high availability best practice, we strongly recommend a minimum of two peers per organization to ensure that your organization does not experience a network outage.

 If you are in an Enterprise Plan network with the other network member, and each of you add two peers for your organization, each of your bill is reflected in Figure 7.